vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 2) this rate produces the mathematical convenience of a factor of 10 increase every century.[^8]

 [^8]: Fundamentally, this relates to the fact that the natural log of 10 is 2.30.
 The analog of Eq.
-1.7 using 10 in place of 2 and p 0.023 for 2.3% growth rate will produce a factor- of-ten timescale $t_{10}≈ 100$ years.
+1.7 using 10 in place of 2 and p 0.023 for 2.3% growth rate will produce a factorof-ten timescale $t_{10}≈ 100$ years.

 What follows is a flight of fancy that quickly becomes absurd, but we will chase it to staggering levels of absurdity just because it is fun, instructive, and mind-blowing.
 Bear in mind that what follows should not be taken as predictions[^9] of our future: rather, we can use the absurdity to predict how our future will not look!+++(4)+++